Surrey Family Mediation

 A new study suggests that women find it harder than men to adjust emotionally to the breakdown of a relationship later in life.
 The research looked at 200,000 people aged 50 to 70 in Finland.
 While both sexes increased their Read more…

-By Daniel Bester, 1 year5 months ago
+By Daniel Bester, 2 years1 year ago

 News